 Managing a Coaching Team

-My triathlon coaching career started in 1992, when I coached a few friends who were racing a local half ironman.
+My triathlon coaching career started in 1992, when I coached a few friends who were racing a local half Ironman.
 I had been racing for 4 years at that point and I was coaching a high school swim team and running on my college cross country and track teams.
 Over the next 6 years I coached friends off and on, pro bono.
 More than anything, I enjoyed the process of watching them improve, trying new things, and seeing the results on race day.

 In 2000, I took my first USA Triathlon Coaching Certification class.
 I was thrilled to become an official triathlon coach, having met the national governing board’s standards.
 I learned a lot those first few seasons.
 There was little information available to help endurance coaches like me understand the right way to do things.
-When I was starting out, Joe Friel’s book The Triathlete’s Training Bible answered many of the questions I had about coaching and how to build a year-long program.
+When I was starting out, Joe Friel’s book, The Triathlete’s Training Bible, answered many of the questions I had about coaching and how to build a year-long program.

 I launched my D3 Multisport website in March of 2000, while holding down a full-time corporate job.
 My first athletes were from France and Canada, and it was then that I realized the power of the worldwide web.
-As I grew my stable of athletes I knew the end was near for my corporate job.
+As I grew my stable of athletes, I knew the end was near for my corporate career.
 It was 18 months after launching my website and business that I lost my job in September 2001.
 Over the next year business was steady and by the end of 2002 things were booming.
 I was on track to reach my goal of having 100 athletes by the end of 2003.
 A funny thing happened along the way, however.
 At around 54 athletes, I realized that I had too much on my plate.
 I was managing the website, publishing a monthly newsletter, marketing my business, managing the budget—not to mention keeping track of my athletes’ schedules and progress.
 It was clearly too much.

 One of the business books recommended to me was The E-Myth by Michael Gerber.
 This book caused me to look at how I was running my business and to what extent I could improve my efficiency.
 In a matter of months, I found help in running the website, managing the newsletter, and marketing.
 I still had the problem of managing 50+ athletes who needed my attention on a weekly, if not daily, basis.
 I was a few years into using the Training Bible online program, but still I was not keeping up.
 I saw that Joe Friel’s UltraFit company was hiring coaches and referring leads and I thought that would be a good strategy to implement.
 I asked Joe about how he was running UltraFit.
 He was very generous in sharing his thoughts and strategy and I was able to replicate his model with my own methodology in the mix.